compose-spec/compose-spec/spec.md

 value or a range.
 Host and container must use equivalent ranges.

 Either specify both ports (`HOST:CONTAINER`), or just the container port.
-In the latter case, Compose automatically allocates any unassigned host a port.
+In the latter case, Compose automatically allocates any unassigned port of the host.

 `HOST:CONTAINER` should always be specified as a (quoted) string, to avoid conflicts with [yaml base-60 float](https://yaml.org/type/float.html).